2025 Guinean constitutional referendum: Campaign

 Campaigning began on 31 August 2025 and closed on 18 September.
 The High Authority of Communication (HAC) issued limits on the selection of media outlets allowed to cover the referendum, restricting unrecognized entities that were in conflict with authorities.
 Private media outlets were also prohibited from engaging in interactive programs that discuss the referendum.
 The limits were subsequently relaxed on 1 September.
 The government deployed 45,000 members of the security forces and 1,000 light and armoured vehicles and combat helicopters nationwide to secure the vote.

 Results

-The new constitution was approved by 90.6% of voters with a turnout of at least 91.4% from 80% of polling stations.
+The new constitution was approved by 89% of voters with a turnout of 88%.